Median and effective salary

 Median effective salary

 The Board uses salary information reported to it as of May 1 of each year to set the median effective salary for the next year.
-When a member's annual effective salary is less than the median, pension credits, disability benefits, and death benefits are calculated based on the median effective salary.
+When a member's annual effective salary is less than the median, Death and Disability Plan benefits and pension credits are calculated based on the median effective salary.

 The median effective salary is prorated for work schedules of less than 35 hours a week.